 Speaker engagement rate

 Speaker engagement rate is a KPI that informs the organising committee how engaged the audience is and whether they are keeping up with the information presented at hand.
 For both physical and virtual events, the most convenient method to measure engagement rate is through live polls.
 These polls can be conducted immediately after a guest speaker presents or intermittently throughout the event to find out whether the attendees are genuinely interested in the content or the programme line-up is simply not their cup of tea.
-Some of the commonly used platforms for live polls include Mentimeter, Slido and Kahoot, not only can you check in with your audience members, it creates inclusivity, generates conversations and ideation.
+Some of the commonly used platforms by event planner in Singapore for live polls include Mentimeter, Slido and Kahoot, not only can you check in with your audience members, it creates inclusivity, generates conversations and ideation.
 A culture of communication among businesses and consumers is a great way to foster relationships, so feel free to have Q&A sessions where people pay more attention and stay present.

 Net promoter score (NPS)